God considers it just to repay with affliction those who afflict you, 2 Thessalonians 1:6.

 Do not avenge yourselves, beloved, but leave room for God’s wrath.
 For it is written: “Vengeance is Mine; I will repay, says the Lord.”
 Romans 12:19

 Is He ever a just God?
-While we may have trials, and injustices are heaped upon us, which is also relative to Isaiah 53 and being crushed for our iniquities.
-Tough it is hard sometimes, okay, all the time to keep quiet about certain things, it is better for Him to handle the problems we can’t.
+While we may have trials, and injustices are heaped upon us, which is also relative to Isaiah 53 and He, being crushed for our iniquities.
+Though it is hard sometimes, okay, lots of times to keep quiet about certain things, it is better for Him to handle the problems we can’t.
+Much better!

-This past week for example, someone lost a job and commited murder, not a good idea.
+This past week for example, there was another workplace shooting.
+Never a good idea to retaliate, there is not a good enough reason for that.
 Nor to murder people with words or the old if looks could kill.
-It may not appear to be fair that a baby has cancer, and older person is healed or that someone who has given his life to helping children is fending off death, while others his age are partying and doing drugs.
+It may not appear to be fair that a baby has cancer, and an older person is healed or that someone who has given his life to helping children is fending off death, while others his age are partying and doing drugs.

 But 1 Samuel 16:7, reminds us that we look at outward appearances while God looks at hearts.
 And Matthew 5:45 assures us that we are the children of our Father, but He allows both sun and rain to fall on the righteous and unrighteous.

 So we see the word here for just as interchangeable with righteous.
 Here are a few examples, Job was upright, righteous, or just.
 Look how the devil went after him.
-Whatever you think of God in that situation, remember he lived in the time of Joseph, and the devil singled him out much like Peter, while Job prayed, Jesus was standing right there with Peter and he did not heed the warning, but He is just and restored them both, and who is to say He would not have even Judas had He asked, Jesus was still calling him friend as he betrayed him with a kiss.
+Whatever you think of God in that situation, remember he lived in the time of Joseph, and the devil singled him out much like Peter, while Job prayed, Jesus was standing right there with Peter and he did not heed the warning, but He is just and restored them both, and who is to say He would not have, even Judas, had He asked, Jesus was still calling him friend as he betrayed him with a kiss.
+But I do believed He prophesied that he would not earlier on.
+He know what we will believe or not.

 The centurion at the crucifixion even stated that Jesus was surely a righteous or just man.
-Luke 23:47 And ecclesiastes 7:20 declares that there is not a single just/ righteous man or woman who does good continually and never sins.
+Luke 23:47 And Ecclesiastes 7:20 declares that there is not a single just/ righteous man or woman who does good continually and never sins.
 Thank God for Jesus, we are only righteous because of Him.
-And we look at things one way while God sees it all, even Hagar acknowledge Him as El Roi, the God who sees.
+And we look at things one way while God sees it all, even Hagar acknowledged Him as El Roi, the God who sees.
+Roi or ro-ey is also the word for shepherd.